Safety of people and property

 Can I clear native vegetation for the safety of people and property?

-You can apply to clear vegetation of a plant greater than 2 metres in height (or limbs) for the purpose of removing risk to the safety of people or property.
+For private landholders, you can apply to clear vegetation of a plant greater than 2 metres in height (or limbs) for the purpose of removing risk to the safety of people or property.

 Does this include land under Heritage or Management Agreement?

 Yes you can clear for this purpose on Heritage Agreement or Management Agreement land.